Junazidomi/Data-Science/Data-Science-prediction-projects/House Price Prediction/README.md

 ## Businees Understanding
 ### Background

+One of the key elements in the real estate industry is house prices, which are impacted by a number of factors, including the house's location, number of rooms, building area, condition, and other supporting amenities.
+House prices vary greatly due to these variances in features, which frequently makes it challenging for buyers, investors, and developers to decide on a fair price.

+With the advancement of technology and the accessibility of past home sales data, machine learning may be used to identify trends in this data and create precise models for predicting home prices.
+These models can help make more accurate decisions by determining the correlation between a property's attributes and its selling price.

 ### Purpose

 The objective of this project is to develop a house price prediction model based on historical house transaction data, such as location, number of rooms, number of beds, and other features.
 This model is expected to assist consumers in making decisions when selecting or purchasing a house that suits their needs and budget.